oleg-kuzmin/mesto-project/README.md

-# Learning project: 04. mesto-project (JS-application, adaptive rubber layout)
+# Learning project: mesto-project (JS-application, adaptive rubber layout)

 Adaptive for screen resolution: 320px/ 1280px
+In this project, you can add beautiful places.
+Put likes.
+Delete your places.
+Each user has its own id.
+The server is made by Yandex.

 ### technologies